What to know about red meat and breast cancer risk

 Limiting your red meat intake

 Breast cancer isn’t the only health issue associated with red and processed meat consumption.
-There’s compelling evidence that diets high in these types of meat may raise a person’s risk for additional health problems like heart disease, Alzheimer’s disease (a brain condition that causes problems with thinking, memory, and making decisions), stroke, type 2 diabetes, and colorectal cancer.
+There’s compelling evidence that diets high in these types of meat may raise a person’s risk for additional health problems.
+These include heart disease, Alzheimer’s disease (a brain condition that causes problems with thinking, memory, and making decisions), stroke, type 2 diabetes, and colorectal cancer.
 Limiting your consumption of red meat and processed meats may lower your risk for these conditions.

 Here are some tips to help you cut down on red and processed meats:

-Assess your day for realistic areas to adjust.
-For example, if you’re having a hamburger for lunch, try a turkey, tuna, or egg salad sandwich.
-As you get used to eating less red and processed meat, over time you might that you are skipping it and more and more meals.
+For example, if you’re having a hamburger for lunch, try a turkey or chicken breast sandwich.
+As you get used to eating less red and processed meat over time, you might find that you don’t miss it.

 Article sources open article sources